 The Yellow Nails Movement is a campaign aimed at sensitization and driving participation for endometriosis awareness creation.
-The movement aims to create a visual identifier for endometriosis through yellow nails and the traditionally known yellow ribbons given that yellow is the global endo colour.
+The movement aims to create a visual identifier for endometriosis through yellow nails in addition to the commonly known yellow ribbons given that yellow is the global endo colour.
 The call to action is ‘paint nails yellow’ and upload the said yellow nails photos on social media using #YellowNailsMovement.
-The target audience of this campaign are women and adolescents (teens included) of child bearing age who can either be accessed through salons, nail bars or through social media.
+The target audience of this campaign are women and adolescents of child bearing age who can either be accessed through salons, nail bars, schools, colleges or through social media.
 Men and Boys can also participate by tagging friends and posting on endometriosis awareness, with the hashtag #YellowNailsMovement.

 a.
 Will get women and particularly adolescent girls to seek out more information and early diagnosis.

 b.
-Will cause Endometriosis to be recognised and included in the national reproductive agenda, and with the support from government in both Kenya and neighbouring East African countries
+Will cause Endometriosis and other menstrual disorders to be recognised and included in the national reproductive agenda and Education Curriculum in Kenya, neighbouring East African countries, and globally.

 c.
 Will help create a framework where accessibility to treatment in terms of subsidized costs and locations will be enhanced.